Skip to main content

 The URL will update with each user action, allowing easy back and forward motions in your browser, and instant shareability of results (across all of the tabs in your workbook).
 The URL is structured such that each tab is encoded individually, for easy portability.
 The URL structure will contain a reference to each tab, and a final reference to the active tab.
 For example: Workbook with a stacked bar chart showing Order Items Count by date, with the field picker open on the left and multiple tabs at the bottom Tabs can be renamed and rearranged for additional organization.

-Saving a workbook
+Saving a new workbook

 Workbook states